-We must get beyond the desire to keep innovations and solutions to ourselves.
-Community and collaboration is the new currency, and it's incredibly important to promote intelligence-sharing in order to benefit both the economy and the environment.5
+Traditionally, exclusivity has been pursued above all else.
+However, it's incredibly important to promote intelligence-sharing in order to benefit not just the economy, but the environment too.
+6

 So, seek advice from experts and discuss your concerns with others that are in a similar position along the digital journey as you.
 By doing so, you'll help achieve net zero-related objectives more easily, as well as boost operational efficiencies and reach more consumers.